SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Mount Davidson in San Francisco: Climb to the Highest Peak in the City

-Mount Davidson in San Francisco is the highest peak in the city.
+Not many people know that Mount Davidson in San Francisco is the highest peak in the city.
 It reaches 928 feet above sea level and offers a great hiking experience.

-The hill is well known for its 103-foot concrete cross on the top of it.
+The hill is well known for its 103-foot-tall concrete cross on the top of it.
 Each year on Easter, you will find a sunrise service in front of the cross.
 They also have an annual event on April 24 to commemorate the Armenian Genocide.

 Mount Davidson in San Francisco

-It's an off the beaten path gem and a perfect place to get outdoors and away from the hustle and bustle of the city.
+It's an off-the-beaten-path gem and a perfect place to get outdoors and away from the hustle and bustle of the city.

 Disclaimer: I receive a small commission from some of the links on this page.